 A Global Sigh Of Relief Was Released At The End Of WWII

-It was on May 7th, 1945, that Nazi Germany officially surrendered to the pressure of the Allies and called off its armed forces.
+It was on May 7, 1945, that Germany officially surrendered to the pressure of the Allies and called off its armed forces.
 The good news quickly spread across the world and one by one the United States, Canada, France, Britain, Italy and everyone else stopped everything they were doing to celebrate this global victory.
 And then Russia found out.

 Once News Reached Russia, They Decided To Show The World How To Party

 It was 1:10 am on May 9, 1945, when the news finally broke in Russia.
 The radio suddenly crackled to life with the voice of Radio Moscow’s chief announcer, Yuri Levitan: "Moscow is speaking," it began, "Fascist Germany is destroyed!"
 It was at this moment the Russians decided to show the rest of the world how to really celebrate the end of WWII.

 Russia Set Sail On A Sea Of Vodka

 An impromptu celebration of such magnitude called for a drink, or four.
 It took 22 hours before the country suddenly found itself faced with yet another crisis: They had completely run out of vodka.
 Before Joseph Stalin could even officially announce the German surrender, the country had already run out its alcoholic beverage of choice.

 Even Those Reporting On The Festivities Took The Time To Participate

 Adolph Hitler no longer lived and WWII was over, so let there be peace and hangovers for all.
 In less than a day, the entire country managed to drink itself dry.
 A reporter later wrote, “I was lucky to buy a liter of vodka at the train station when I arrived, because it was impossible to buy any later ...
 There was no vodka in Moscow on May 10; we drank it all.”